llafuente/language-spec/compiler/compilation-phases.md

 2. Infer varible declarations.

 2.1.
-Variable will take the type of the first assignament.
+Variable shall take the type of the first assignament, but the size shall be decided later.

 2.2.
-The compiler will display a semantic error if the type for the first assignament is unkown
+The compiler shall display a semantic error if the type for the first assignament is unkown

 3. Generate code for all functions/types templated.

+The compiler shall execute again step 1 for generated code.

+4. Expand metaprogramming.

 The compiler shall execute step 1 for generated code.

-4. Expand metaprogramming.

-The compiler shall execute step 1 for generated code if required.
+If the compiler reach this step twice times it shall raise an error.

+Metaprogramming must not generate more metaprogramming.

 5. Type checking.

+Check all types match and try implicit conversions to do so.

 ## Code generation

-Generate code and create the binary.
+Generate code and create the library or binary.